dypoli/hyper-truss-decomposition/README.md

 - **Count-sparse**, which is used to count sparse hyper-triangles
 - **Count-dense**, which is used to count dense hyper-triangles

-Together, these two components form **Count-adv**, which is capable of counting all hyper-triangles.
+Note that these two components together form **Count-adv**, which is capable of counting all hyper-triangles.

 to efficiently handle different types of hyper-triangles.